AlexOkrepkyi/AutoTests-WeaveSocks/README.md

 * master Jenkins triggers its slaves -->
 * Selenoid?

-Below is a step-by-step process that I followed to make this work:)
+Below is an almost step-by-step process that I followed to make this work:)
+--
 **1. GET THE PROJECT:**

 * Clone or download it from - https://microservices-demo.github.io/.